Architecture

 Section titled “Why these boundaries matter”- Domain is pure business logic.
 No I/O, no framework imports.
 You can change the database or LLM provider without touching domain code.

 - Application orchestrates through protocols.
 Use cases depend on abstractions, not concrete infrastructure.
-This makes the scan pipeline testable without a real database or LLM.
+This makes the decision execution pipeline testable without a real database or LLM.

 - Infrastructure implements the protocols.
-Database repositories, LLM adapters, notification senders — all concrete implementations live here.
+Database repositories, LLM provider implementations, notification senders — all concrete implementations live here.

 - API and Workers are deployment targets.
 They wire everything together but cannot import each other.
 They coordinate through database state and domain events.